thomasgauvin/react-router-hono-cloudflare/README.md

 There's been great work put into [react-router-hono-server](https://github.com/rphlmr/react-router-hono-server) and [remix-hono](https://github.com/sergiodxa/remix-hono).
 But, as of June 2025, those solutions aren't ideal for hosting on Cloudflare Workers.

-A comment by [agcty](https://github.com/agcty) in one of these repos actually pointed out that recent developments in Cloudflare, Vite and React Router have made it much easier to configure this set up.
+[Agcty](https://github.com/agcty) [actually pointed out that it's really simple to configure RR + Hono + Cloudflare](https://github.com/rphlmr/react-router-hono-server/issues/115#issuecomment-2787089066), in light of recent developments in Cloudflare, Vite and React Router have made it much easier to configure this set up.
 This repository makes it easier to get a project started with this stack and makes it (hopefully) easier to discover that this is how to set this up.

 This project is very simple.
 It's just the [original deployment template for Cloudflare and React Router ](https://github.com/remix-run/react-router-templates/tree/main/cloudflare) with a small change to use Hono to serve the React Router project, allowing Hono routes to take effect and fallback to React Router: